How to Apply

 - Stanford considers unofficial transcripts to be sufficient for the review process.
 If you are offered admission to Stanford and accept the offer, you will be required to submit official transcripts/degree conferral documents.
 Please do not send or have sent any official transcripts to us or to your program.

-- Your academic records should give detailed information on the content and quality of your performance, the courses you took each year, and the grades you received.
+- Your academic records should give detailed information on the content and quality of your performance, the courses you took each year, and the grades you received (including any legends/keys for the institution’s grading scale).

 - If your institution does not issue records in English, you must submit original language records with official English translations.
 We accept translations issued by the institution or a professional translating service.
 Translations must be literal and complete versions of the original records.